-Chemicals used in commercial activities – such as dry cleaning chemicals, chemical degreasers and petroleum products like gasoline – are sometimes spilled and leak into soil and groundwater or disposed of down sewers.
-These chemicals, known as volatile organic compounds (VOCs), often become gases or vapors that can travel from contaminated groundwater and soil or within sewer lines and enter buildings.
-This process is known as vapor intrusion, and has the potential to cause acute (short-term) or chronic (long-term) health effects.
+Chemicals used in commercial activities – such as dry cleaning chemicals, chemical degreasers and petroleum products like gasoline – are known as volatile organic compounds (VOCs).
+Spilled VOCs and those disposed of down sewers sometimes can leak into soil and groundwater and if they become a gas or vapor, can potentially enter buildings.
+This process is known as vapor intrusion which has been linked to some short- and long-term health effects.

 Vapor Intrusion Videos

 - Vapor Intrusion 101 or Intrusión de Vapor 101 (Spanish version) - This video introduces the concept of vapor intrusion to people who may be unfamiliar with it by showing the root cause, how it spreads underground, and what can be done about it.

 - The Responsible Neighbor, A Vapor Intrusion Story - This video for consultants and responsible parties shows how good communication with neighbors benefits everyone involved with an environmental clean-up.

 - Former Dry Cleaners – The Hidden Risk - This video for municipal leaders brings to light the health risks associated with historical dry cleaners where no environmental investigation or cleanup has taken place.
 The Vapor Intrusion Prevention & Partnership Toolkit webpage provides tools for minimizing vapor intrusion risks in your community.